dungscout96/eeg-finetuner/README.md

 You can run experiments using a YAML configuration file.
 This is the recommended way to manage different experimental setups.

+(The current main.py file can be run as is.
+It's using mock data and model.)

 Using `uv` (recommended):

 ```bash